-J. C. Ye was supported in part by the National Research Foundation of Korea grant NRF-2016R1A2B3008104; and J. A. Fessler was supported in part by National Institutes of Health (NIH) grants R01 CA214981, R01 EB023618, U01 EB018753, and U01 EB026977.
+Manuscript received April 4, 2019; revised June 25, 2019 and August 6, 2019; accepted August 7, 2019.
+Date of publication September 19, 2019; date of current version December 26, 2019.
+The work of J. C. Ye was supported in part by the National Research Foundation of Korea under Grant 2016R1A2B3008104.
+The work of J. A. Fessler was supported in part by the National Institutes of Health (NIH) under Grant R01 CA214981, Grant R01 EB023618, Grant U01 EB018753, and Grant U01 EB026977.
+(Corresponding author: Saiprasad Ravishankar.)

-S. Ravishankar is with the Departments of Computational Mathematics, Science and Engineering, and Biomedical Engineering at Michigan State University, East Lansing, MI, 48824 USA (email: ravisha3@msu.edu).
-J. C. Ye is with the Department of Bio and Brain Engineering and Department of Mathematical Sciences at the Korea Advanced Institute of Science & Technology (KAIST), Daejeon, South Korea (email: jong.ye@kaist.ac.kr).
-J. A. Fessler is with the Department of Electrical Engineering and Computer Science, University of Michigan, Ann Arbor, MI, 48109 USA (email: fessler@umich.edu). and anatomical structures and physiological functions, and aid in medical diagnosis and treatment.
+S. Ravishankar is with the Departments of Computational Mathematics, Science and Engineering, and Biomedical Engineering, Michigan State University, East Lansing, MI 48824 USA (e-mail: ravisha3@msu.edu).
+J. C. Ye is with the Department of Bio and Brain Engineering, Department of Mathematical Sciences, Korea Advanced Institute of Science and Technology (KAIST), Daejeon 34141, South Korea (e-mail: jong.ye@kaist.ac.kr).
+J. A. Fessler is with the Department of Electrical Engineering and Computer Science, University of Michigan, Ann Arbor, MI 48109 USA (e-mail: fessler@umich.edu).

+on.
+These modalities help to image various biological and anatomical structures and physiological functions and aid in medical diagnosis and treatment.
 Ensuring high quality images reconstructed from limited or corrupted (e.g., noisy) measurements such as subsampled data in MRI (reducing acquisition time) or low-dose or sparse-view data in CT (reducing patient radiation exposure) has been a popular area of research and holds high value in improving clinical throughput and patient experience.
-This paper reviews some of the major recent advances in the field of image reconstruction, focusing on methods that use sparsity, low-rankness, and machine learning.
-We focus partly on PET, SPECT, CT, and MRI examples, but the general methods can be useful for other modalities, both medical and non-medical.
-This paper is part of a special issue that focuses on sparsity and machine learning in medical imaging.
-Other papers in this issue emphasize other modalities.
+This article reviews some of the major recent advances in the field of image reconstruction, focusing on methods that use sparsity, low-rankness, and machine learning.
+We focus partly on PET, SPECT, CT, and MRI examples, but the general methods can be useful for other modalities, both medical and nonmedical.
+This article is part of a special issue that focuses on sparsity and machine learning in medical imaging.
+Other articles in this issue emphasize other modalities.